joshuadavidnelson/disable-blog/contributing.md

 The `develop` branch is the most current working branch.

-All pull requestes should be branches specific to a single issue or feature, directed to the `develop` branch.
+All pull requests should be made on a branch specific to a single issue or feature, directed to the `develop` branch.
 All improvements are merged into `develop` and then queued up for release before being merged into `master`.